sage-code/maj/verbs.md

 **ro = ul**

-Use coda "e" and suffix 'ro to make an adjective.
+Use coda "e" and suffix "e'ro" to make an adjective.

 joku => joke'ro = playful